-The underwriters have an option to buy up to an additional 2,700,000 shares from the selling shareholders to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
+The underwriters have an option to buy up to an additional shares from the Company to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by the Company.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 2,700,000 additional shares from the selling shareholders.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Paid by the Company

-Per Share : \$ 1.82845

-Total : \$ 24,684,075

-Paid by the Selling Shareholders No Exercise Full Exercise
+Paid by the Company No Exercise Full Exercise

-Per Share \$ 1.82845 \$ 1.82845
+Per Share \$ \$

-Total \$ 8,228,025 \$ 13,164,840
+Total \$ \$

 Shares sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$1.09707 per share from the initial public offering price.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial public offering price.
 After the initial offering of the shares, the representatives may change the offering price and the other selling terms.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.